lmc-eu/spirit-design-system/packages/web-react/src/components/SegmentedControl/README.md

 While technically any `ReactNode` can be passed as children, the `SegmentedControlItem` should follow one of the recommended content patterns to ensure correct appearance, alignment, and accessibility:

+If your labels are truncating, the content may be too long for this component.
+Consider shortening the label text, using abbreviations, descriptive icons or switching to a different component (e.g., Select, Radio buttons).

+For detailed guidance on handling text truncation, translations, and multiple string length scenarios, see the [Content Truncating Guidelines][truncation].

 #### Text Label Only

 A simple short text label without any icons or additional elements.
 We recommend wrapping the label in the `<Truncate>` component with `mode="lines"` and `limit={1}` to prevent overflow.